jueves, 13 de septiembre de 2018

 However, they never said how awesome the whole package would end up looking.
 Perhaps it's not perfect, because "the major regions of the world" is a part of the book which is dealt with in only 3 pages.
 Of course, you can get a really in-depth look at the world of Glorantha by purchasing the encyclopedic The Guide to Glorantha, but I thought they would at least open up a bit the scope out of central Genertela, meaning Dragon Pass and the Lunar Empire.
 The "focus on Dragon Pass and surrounding areas" is really intense.
 Knowing how much detail and focus to include in a book meant both for newcomers and old-hands alike is really tricky.
 If it had just been a summarized version of The Guide, many fans might have complained how they already have this information.
 So the list of contents might not make everyone happy, but it's a good compromise.

 For example, in the short section about geography of the world, the main regions of the northern continent (Genertela) are described, but instead of mentioning their usual names, like Ralios, Fronela, Seshnela, etc., these are called by the name of their land goddess: Ralia, Frona, Seshna and so on, which are the daughters of Ernalda.
-Interestingly, the physical body of the Earth goddess is defined as all the lands not covered by her daughters.
-The section includes also boxes with short descriptions of the main features of Dragon Pass and the Lunar Empire.
+Interestingly, the physical body of the Earth goddess is defined as all the lands not covered by her daughters (this is the same in Mythology).
+The section also includes boxes with short descriptions of the main features of Dragon Pass and the Lunar Empire.
 And the stunning map of Dragon Pass and Prax by Daria Makarava is shown in all its glory in two full pages.
 A stand-alone 22" by 34" version of this map was a stretch-goal of the Kickstarter campaign of 13th Age Glorantha.
 An extremely brief description of the southern continent of Pamaltela finishes off this section.

 Then you get a long chapter about the history of Dragon Pass, as written by Amstalli of Nochet.
 I like it that the historical account is subjective.
 This means the narrator might be unreliable in some points, so you, as the GM, have even more reason to change whatever does not fit the campaign you have in mind.
 The history of this region in the middle of Genertela is described up to 1627, the start of the Hero Wars and the rise of Argrath, making it more complete than what you get in The Guide.
 Besides, the way the history is explained is very organic, and takes into account what was going on in the neighboring regions in order to better explain their influence.
 So actually, this section not only tells you about the history of Dragon Pass, but also about Old Tarsh, Esrolia, Kethaela, Prax and southern Peloria.
 For example, before the resettlement of Dragon Pass, the author fills you in about the Holy Country and Belintar, so later, when you learn about the Colymar, you already know why this tribe had to flee from the God-King and settle further up in the north.
 Likewise, before you learn about how Sartar married the Feathered Horse Queen and became king of Dragon Pass, the author has already filled you in about the Grazelanders and the dynasty of their queens.